 5- Step back into history at Fort Cornwallis

-Another good historic Penang place to visit, Fort Cornwallis may be past its glory.
-But a quick stop at the fort is a reminder of the British rule over this region.
+Another good historic Penang place to visit, Fort Cornwallis may be past its glory, but a quick stop at the fort is a reminder of the British rule over this region.

-These days, all that remains of the legacy of the British is a fort wall, garden, a chapel, prison and barracks.
+These days, all that remains of the legacy of the British is a fort wall, garden, chapel, prison and barracks.

-6- Put the Pinang Peranakan Museum on your Penang itinerary
+6- Visit The Pinang Peranakan Museum

 The former home of a wealthy merchant, this 19th-century mansion is another fascinating spot for your Penang itinerary.
 It now houses the Pinang Peranakan Museum and is a showcase of the Peranakan culture.

 The interior is decked out with furniture and all the trimmings that will give you an insight into the unique Baba and Nonya culture.

 The museum has over 1000 antique and collectible items on display.

 The Babas and Nyonyas (or Straits Chinese) are the descendants of Chinese immigrants, many of whom married local Malay women.